joelburget/joelburget.com/src/pages/index.md

 # Joel Burget

-I'm a software developer from the US.
-I cofounded [Monic](https://www.monic.co/), where we work on verifying the correctness of software systems.
+I'm a software developer working on developer productivity at Google.

 I'm also interested in functional programming, programming languages, machine learning, logic, and category theory.